benidevo/vega/docs/TDD.md

-# Technical Design Document for ProspecTor
+# Technical Design Document for Ascentio

 ## 1. System Architecture Overview

-ProspecTor uses a **monolithic architecture** implemented entirely in Go, with a SQLite database for persistence.
+Ascentio uses a **monolithic architecture** implemented entirely in Go, with a SQLite database for persistence.
 The application is containerized using Docker and configured via environment variables and mounted files.

 ### 1.1 High-Level Architecture Diagram